ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_script.md

 Just a simple script you wish to run as a bot command.

-It will write out the run: > portion into the appropriate file, mount, and run inside a container.
+It will write out the run: | portion into the appropriate file, mount, and run inside a container.

 ## Plugin w/ Embedded Script

-Will take the data from `write: >` and write it out to a file with the plugin name as filename and appropriate language extension
+Will take the data from `write: |` and write it out to a file with the plugin name as filename and appropriate language extension

 ### Minimum Requirements

-- example of file `on_call.yml`
+-   Example of file `on_call.yml`
 -   This example uses ruby and will write out to on_call.rb

 ```yaml
 plugin: